MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-ring-deployment-intune-microsoft-update.md

 | Platform Updates Channel | Critical – Time delay | It's delayed by two days.|
 | Security Intelligence Updates Channel | Current Channel (Broad) | This configuration provides you with 3 hours of time to find an FP and prevent the production systems from getting an incompatible signature update. |

+### If you encounter problems

-### If you encounter problems change the source of the MDAV updates
+If you encounter problems with your deployment, change the source of the MDAV updates:

 1. In the Intune portal [https://endpoint.microsoft.com](https://endpoint.microsoft.com), go to **Endpoint Security**, select **Antivirus**, and then find your Intune production policy (for example, MDAV_Settings_Production), and then, in **Configuration settings**, select **Edit**.